-- 2. Select the Fields tab to show the information about the columns - 3.
-Check the Popup box on the line corresponding to the desired field.

-The summary data is also used as the description information that is exported when using the KML exporter.
+- 1. Select the Fields tab to show the information about the columns - 2.
+Check the Popup box on the line corresponding to the desired field. - ⚠ The summary data is also used as the description information that is exported when using the KML exporter.

-4.5.
-Measuring Distance and Area
+4.5 Measuring Distance and Area

 You can measure distances and areas using the Measure tool.
-The Measure tool toolbar icon looks like this:
+To activate the Measure Tool, choose